engineblog/gatsby-casper-blog/content/posts/npm-installs/index.md

 Luckily, we don't have to do that!
 We can actually run some commands that will modify the `package-lock.json` file for us!

-Before we get into the commands, it's a good idea to understand some of the file's syntax:
+Before we get into the commands, it's a good idea to understand some of the file's syntax, as well as the different types of dependencies.
+This post is already pretty lengthy, so I broke that part out into <a target='_blank' href="/what-you-need-to-know-about-npm-dependencies">another post</a>.

-<h4 id='semantic-versioning'>Semantic Versioning</h4>

-Semantic Versioning is the syntax for the version numbers you see in `package.json` and `package-lock.json`.
-There are three numbers, separated by decimals.
-For example: `1.8.4`

-- `1` is the major version
-- `8` is the minor version
-- `4` is the patch version

-You can also use prefixes on the versions: `^` or `~`

-- `^` allows the minor and patch versions to be updated, keeping the major version the same
-- `~` allows the patch version to be updated, keeping the major and minor versions the same
-- Omitting a prefix will use the exact version only (no updates)

-It is generally safe to update minor and patch versions without breaking dependencies, but not major versions.

-You may run across responses online that suggest deleting the `package-lock.json` file to get around issues like the one we are working on here, but there are some issues with that approach.
-For example, there could be exact versions required for a reason.
-Maybe updating those packages won't cause the install to fail, but introduces a security vulnerability instead.

 With that out of the way, we're ready to run our commands!